 Overall an excellent and interesting set of extras including a rather nice booklet.
 The interview with actor Paul Koslo is full of funny stories about being on set.

-The Stone Killer (1973) is available now on Blu-ray priced £19.99 from Amazon (as of date of review)
+The Stone Killer (1973) blu-ray is available now from Amazon.co.uk.

 For those of you yet to see the film I’ll leave you with a little taster…